jw1401/RL-WIKI/README.md

-This is a basic Reinforcement Learning Guide
+This is a basic Reinforcement and Machine Learning Guide

 * [Markdown Guide](Docs/markdown_guide.md)
 * [Basics](Docs/basics.md)